Going Deep on Live Sports Advertising Opportunities - Basis

 First off, let’s look at some of those new (or, at least, new-ish) sports broadcast partnerships, an area that’s seen some significant departures from the “old normal” in recent years:

 • The NFL has an agreement with Amazon that puts its Thursday Night Football package exclusively on Prime Video through 2033, as well as a deal with Google that places the league's highly-coveted NFL Sunday Ticket package exclusively on YouTube TV and YouTube Primetime Channels.
-And, they recently signed a three-year deal with Netflix, allowing the streaming giant exclusive access to Christmas Day games.
+And in 2024, they signed a three-year deal with Netflix, allowing the streaming giant exclusive access to Christmas Day games.
+Despite these long-term contracts, reports indicate the NFL may explore early renegotiations as soon as 2026—potentially reshaping its broadcast and streaming mix yet again.
+In the meantime, these streaming expansions mean that, for the first time ever, every single NFL game this season will be available on one streaming platform or another.

-• Major League Baseball (MLB) is entering its fourth year of Friday Night Baseball exclusively on Apple TV+, and Roku recently landed the exclusive rights for their Sunday Leadoff games.
+• Major League Baseball (MLB) is in its fourth year of Friday Night Baseball exclusively on Apple TV+, and Roku has secured the exclusive rights for their Sunday Leadoff games.
+Meanwhile, ESPN and MLB have agreed to part ways after the 2025 season—three years ahead of schedule—opening the door for new streaming partners to enter the mix.

-• Netflix reached a ten-year, multibillion-dollar deal to exclusively stream the WWE’s weekly “Raw" shows, beginning in January 2025.
+• Netflix reached a ten-year, multibillion-dollar deal to exclusively stream the WWE’s weekly “Raw" shows, which began in January 2025.

 • Major League Soccer (MLS) joined MLB over on Apple TV+, granting exclusive global broadcast rights to the iPhone maker for 10 years beginning in 2023.